Age-friendly Communities Grant

 The grant has 2 funding streams: planning and projects.

-- understanding local community needs, current resources and gaps related to aging (this information can help inform future areas of focus for new or existing community programs and services and to address elder abuse)
+- understanding local community needs, current resources and gaps related to aging (this information can help inform future areas of focus for new or existing community programs and services)

 - developing solutions with the community to address the persistent challenges of supporting older adults in their homes

-The projects stream supports projects that help older Nova Scotians stay active, healthy and socially connected, support quality of life, and create diverse and engaged communities.
+The projects stream supports projects that help older Nova Scotians stay active, healthy and engaged in their communities.
+Projects need to help older adults be socially connected, support quality of life and create diverse and engaged communities.

 Projects funded may focus on: